 Having the privilege of enjoying a night sky free of light is pretty rare.
 Nowadays, some might even consider the absence of light a true luxury.
-Electricity has made our lives easier in more ways than we realize — just try to think about your life without computers, televisions, refrigerators, streetlamps or that small light bulb lighting your bathroom, kitchen or office.
+Electricity has made our lives easier in more ways than we realize — just try to think about your life without computers, televisions, refrigerators, streetlamps, or that small light bulb lighting your bathroom, kitchen, or office.
 Energy has freed us but also trapped us under a night sky that’s polluted by artificial light.
 In fact, urban areas have so much light now that night skies are no longer visible and people often even forget the stars are there.

 This troublesome phenomenon is, in part, how Earth Hour came to exist.

 According to the International Energy Agency, 16% of the world’s population today does not have access to electricity.
 That is 1.2 billion people who have not been able to experience some of the advantages of modernity on a daily basis.
 In some parts of the world, we tend to take this privilege for granted.
 If we stop to think about it, we actually don’t need to consume as much energy as we’re used to.
-And there’s some pretty beautiful perks to be found in turning off the lights.
+And there are some pretty beautiful perks to be found in turning off the lights.

 The World Wildlife Fund (WWF) is responsible for organizing Earth Hour.
 The event originated back in 2007 in Sydney, Australia when 2.2 million people and more than 2,000 businesses collectively decided to turn their lights off for one hour.
 This was done as a call for action on climate change, showing just how concerned people were the environment and our world.
 Fast forward to 2017, and more than 135 countries have rallied behind the cause, which this year will occur on Saturday 25 March from 8:30 pm to 9:30 pm.